Fossil fuels are deep inside the Earth.

 Coal is a non-renewable fuel.

-Coal has to be dug out of the
+Coal has to be dug out of the earth at mines.

-earth.
 Coal is burned at power stations to make electricity.

 Coal is also used in the making of plastics, tar, fertilisers, and some medicines.